• Recipes

 A plate full of pasta.

-💡 Tips & Tricks
+💡 Lauren's Top Tips

-If you have leftovers they will keep in the fridge, once cooled, in an airtight container for 3-4 days.
+Leftovers will keep in the fridge, once cooled, in an airtight container for 3-4 days.

-Freezing
+🗒️ Freezing

 💬 Recipe FAQs

-As it is fermented, once opened it needs to be kept in the fridge to help maintain its freshness, prevent spoilage, and preserve the flavour.
+As it is fermented, once opened, it needs to be kept in the fridge to help maintain its freshness, prevent spoilage, and preserve the flavour.

 ⚡ More Delicious Pasta Dishes